 From your very first contact with Mr. Boyd, our firm will hold all you discuss with us in strict confidence.
 We will not share this information with anyone except when authorized by you.

 Any information you provide us with is entirely private and confidential, and all details of your case will be handled with the utmost confidentiality and respect for your privacy.

 We understand why so many survivors of priest sexual abuse suffer in silence, secrecy, and shame.
 It is one reason why the abuse was so widespread and rampant.
 It was a perfect crime for the predators who believed their victims would never speak out against a priest or would be too embarrassed to discuss sexual contact.
 By some estimates, less than 20 percent of victims have come forward.
 With the passage of the Child Victims Act, the time for silence is over.

 Attorney Steve Boyd is a Catholic lawyer, a former altar boy at St. Martin Parish in South Buffalo.
 His first job after graduating from Canisius College was with the Diocese of Buffalo where he started his television career.

 For decades, Adults who were sexually abused as children by Catholic priests have been limited in their ability to seek justice.
-Historically, it usually decades before victims are able to speak about the horrible acts committed by pedophile priests.
+Historically, it may take decades before victims to speak about the horrible acts committed by pedophile priests.
 In the past, by the time they are ready to come forward, the time limit to bring a criminal or civil case against the abuser has passed